 Dan McTeague of Canadians for Affordable Energy claims there is no transition plan for farmers, but there is: a €25 billion transition fund for the next eight years plus €7 billion in previously budgeted agriculture spending that will be reallocated to:

 - Subsidize innovations that reduce emissions, including switching to organic farming.

 - Buy out those farmers who cannot continue.

 There are just over 30,000 livestock farmers in the Netherlands. €32 billion (4 percent of GDP) works out to around €1 million per farm.

 There are parts of the country where the reduction goal is 70 or even 95 percent, to create buffer zones around conservation areas, but such reductions are virtually unachievable for farmers.
-Hence the 11,000 who would be expropriated.
+That’s where the 11,000 would be expropriated.